Information and Infrastructure Assurance Staff

 Drew Dixon (GSEC, GCIH, GCFW) is a data security analyst.
 Drew joined the University of Michigan in 2013.
 He is currently focused on providing IIA Managed Security Services for various U-M campus units.
 Prior to joining IIA, Drew worked for Consumers Energy on the Cyber Security operations team, with responsibilities deploying, monitoring, and managing a broad range of information security technologies and network security appliances.
 Drew received his B.S. from Central Michigan University, majoring in information technology with a minor in management information systems.
 Drew holds several Global Information Assurance Certifications (GIAC).

-Ross Geerlings is a data security analyst, specializing in Windows security.
+Ross Geerlings (CISSP, Certified Ethical Hacker) is a senior data security analyst specializing in ethical hacking, data loss prevention, and vulnerability scanning.
 Prior to joining U-M in 2007, Ross worked as a systems administrator and network administrator.
-He received his B.S. in computer science from Michigan State University in 2001.
+He received his B.S. in computer science from Michigan State University in 2001

 Rick Getchell is a senior university security analyst on the technical services team.
 He is currently leading network attack recognition for the university.
 Since joining IIA in 2006, Rick has also been responsible for the university-wide vulnerability scanning efforts.
 He led the development of what is now IIA Managed Security Services from its inception to becoming a production offering.
 Prior to joining the team, Rick was security/network administrator and director of desktop support at the U-M School of Dentistry, where he began at U-M in 1998.
 Rick received his B.A. degree from Cornerstone University in 1991.